 1 - Href The href is a link to the alternate page.
 It has to be the full URL address and it must be a working page.
 It tells search engines “this is an alternate version of the page currently being viewed”.

 2 - Hreflang The hreflang attribute contains the language code (ISO 639-1) and optionally the country code (ISO 3166-1) of the alternate page's target audience.
 The country code is optional but the language code is a requirement.

 Piecing the ‘href’ and the ‘hreflang’ together, search engines will know that this alternate URL (the href), is meant for this specific audience (the hreflang).

 For it to be valid, they have to be return links (i.e. page A and page B have to link to each other).
-Reciprocal hreflang link to signal that the pages are linked.
+Reciprocal hreflang links are needed to signal that the pages are linked.
 If they’re not in place, it doesn’t work.

 Links also have to be live pages (i.e. return a 200 status).
 If there is a 404 page error or a redirect, it will not work.

 That’s the basic premise - for more detail, you can read more about it in our Ultimate Guide to Hreflang.

 The issue with our Shopify client was that the tags did not reference the actual urls because they hadn’t been translated - so they were not referencing the alternate, translated url on the alternate site.
 The result was that many thousands of urls were returning a 404 error and Googlebot was using a lot of the site’s crawl budget on these errors, instead of crawling live, valid pages.

 We removed all of the dynamically generated, incorrect content and replaced it with a bespoke solution which utilised the Custom Fields app.
 Using its .csv bulk upload feature enabled us to quickly fix and manage thousands of urls.
 We were then able to upload the correct code to each page which fixed the issue.